 2014 and completed the base for a half-mile long loop trail that connects four vernal pools and a black ash seep.

 We were able to finish installing the base layer of gravel for the loop trail in the summer of 2014, thanks to the all-terrain dump tractor our friend, Ellen Jensen, graciously loaned us.
 ‘Goldie’ sped up the installation of gravel considerably! (‘Goldie’ is Ellen’s nickname for her tractor, made by the Italian company Goldoni.)

-Since the initial loop trail was completed in 2015, we used donations from the many workshops and events at Distant Hill Gardens to add another 900 feet of trail in 2016, and another 900 feet in 2017.
-This brought the total trail length to just over one mile.
+Since the opening of the initial half-mile of trail in 2015, we used donations from the many workshops and events at Distant Hill Gardens to add another 900 feet of trail in 2016, and another 1,500 feet in 2017.
+This brought the total length of Distant Hill Nature Trail to just under one mile.

-Michael Nerrie, the CEO (Chief Environmental Observer) of Distant Hill Gardens and Nature Trail, and chief builder of the trails, learned the fine points of building accessible walking trails at a workshop on Sustainable Trail Design in October 2013.
+Michael Nerrie, the CEO (Chief Environmental Observer) of Distant Hill Gardens and Nature Trail, and chief builder of the trails, learned the fine points of building accessible trails at a workshop on Sustainable Trail Design in October 2013.
 It was taught by noted trail builder Peter Jensen of TrailBuilders.com.
-Peter and crew designed and built the longest Accessible Trail System in a mountainside environment in the United States at Crotched Mountain Rehabilitation Center in Greenfield, New Hampshire.

 Everyone Can Dream! ...